waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 So how do we model a bike?

 A bike has a great many properties.
 It has a number of gears, it has a certain weight, etc. but none of that is relevant to the task of renting a bike from our system.
-Therefore, we shouldn't be concerned with those properties.
-Our feature test is indicating that the only thing about the bike that concerns us right now is whether it's working or not.
+Therefore, we shouldn't be concerned with those properties; the only thing about the bike that concerns us right now is whether it's working or not.

 Let's write a specification for the bike that describes how we want the bike to behave.
 We're intentionally keeping everything very simple right now.
 It's not because this is a tutorial; it's just a good thing to do.
 As you design the system, you should move in small steps regardless of your experience.